glasnt/talks/2019_01_DocsDownUnder.podium/slides.md

 Making sure your junior or new on call engineers don't freak out in the middle of the night because you left them a note about that upgrade, so those new errors they're seeing are totally okay (well, not okay, but not unexpected)

+Thinking more about how less pages makes every one sleep easier, and what can be done to achieve that.

+TODO MORE HERE

 Working in a team is hard, but as soon as you start expecting work out of hours, especially when on-call is involved, practicing explicit empathy makes things so much easier for everyone involved.

 ---